-Now that the new year has started, it’s time to think about what 2020 holds for your career.
+Now that the new normal has gotten well underway, it’s time to think about what the rest of 2020 holds for your career.
 If it’s time to make a change, or at least start seeking opportunities out, it’s not just about searching job boards and having a resume ready for applications.

 It’s also about putting some work into your LinkedIn profile to make sure it attracts opportunities and supports your candidacy for coveted leadership roles and serves as a tool to build and track your network—an important part of any executive job search strategy.